PgBiel/typst-oxifmt/README.md

 // note how 'okay' didn't suffer any padding at all (it already had at least the desired total width).
 ```

-- **Padding numbers with zeroes to the left:** It's a similar functionality to the above, however you just write `{:08}` for 8 characters (for instance) - note that any characters in the number's representation matter for width (including sign, dot and decimal part):
+- **Padding numbers with zeroes to the left:** It's a similar functionality to the above, however you write `{:08}` for 8 characters (for instance) - note that any characters in the number's representation matter for width (including sign, dot and decimal part):
 ```js
 #import "typst-oxifmt.typ": strfmt